 “There was no order even in the meeting itself.
 There was no permanent chairman.
 Chkheidze, who later performed the chairman’s duties almost permanently, didn’t do much work in the Ex.
 Com. during its first days.
 He was constantly being summoned–either to the Duma Committee or the Soviet sessions or, above all, ‘to the people,’ the constantly-changing crowd standing in front of Tauride Palace. . .
 If anyone had the means to [restore order to the city] it was the Soviet, which was beginning to acquire control over the masses of the workers and soldiers” (46).

 He later critiqued the Soviet as too disparate to function as a government, stating that it was capable only of “moral functions” (48).
 The act of occupying Tauride Palace was the moment of class consciousness Lenin and other orthodox Marxists obsessed over, but after that moment, the desire for restoring order became a difficult task, resulting in the negotiated creation of a Provisional Government meant to restore order in the absence of the Tsar, who would abdicate on March 15.

-This is why Bey describes autonomous zones as temporary.
+Bey describes such autonomous zones as temporary.
 Utopia, if achieved in a revolutionary context, is always temporary.
 Soviets coalesced spontaneously without a clear end, but most managed to redistribute food, water, and health to suffering workers and rebellious soldiers.
 The October Revolution that followed later in the year was much more organized and had specific steps and goals, and its subsequent political state lasted much longer, but the introduction of statehood into the Soviets moved the Revolution from a moment with an imagined future to the constant need to support, protect, and update a highly-structured present.

 Bey, Hakim.
 From TAZ: The Temporary Autonomous Zone, in Cultural Resistance Reader, ed.
 Stephen Duncombe, New York: Verso (2002), 113-118.